tarantool/doc/doc/reference/internals/iproto/replication.rst

 Code: 0x46.

-To register an anonymous replica in a replica set so that it's not anonymous anymore, it must send an IPROTO_REGISTER request to any (TODO: or master?) node in the replica set:
+To register an anonymous replica in a replica set so that it's not anonymous anymore, it must send an IPROTO_REGISTER request to a master node of the replica set:

-TODO: request structure diagram
+..  raw:: html
+    :file: images/repl_register.svg

+The instance that receives the request sends the following messages in response:

+#.
+A number of :ref:`INSERT <box_protocol-insert>`, :ref:`REPLACE <box_protocol-replace>`,
+    :ref:`UPDATE <box_protocol-update>`, :ref:`UPSERT <box_protocol-upsert>`,
+    and :ref:`DELETE <box_protocol-delete>` requests.
+This way, the instance that is registering in the replica set receives data updates that happened since the time it fetched the snapshot.

+#.
+The new vclock's MP_MAP.

+Then the instance closes the socket.

+Technically, subsequent IPROTO_FETCH_SNAPSHOT and IPROTO_REGISTER requests are equivalent to IPROTO_JOIN.

 ..  _box_protocol-join-meta: